-- understand principles of learning and teaching, and relate these critically to their own practice - critically engage with educational theory and research evidence to inform and develop their professional thinking - design coherent lessons and schemes of learning that focus on planning for active learning and teaching - use a variety of approaches to teaching and learning appropriately to help students to learn more effectively - develop their personal reflective practice skills, enriched by ideas and experience from external sources - learn collaboratively, supporting and supported by their colleagues.
+- build on their understanding of the principles of teaching bilingual learners and relate these principles critically to their own practice - critically engage with educational theory and research evidence to inform and develop their professional thinking - design coherent lessons and schemes of learning that focus on planning for bilingual learning - use a variety of approaches to teaching and learning to help learners to learn more effectively - develop their personal reflective practice skills enriched by ideas and experience from external sources - learn collaboratively, supporting and supported by their colleagues.

 Candidates can work towards the Diploma at their own pace, depending on their priorities and circumstances.
-Certification provides an international quality mark, enhancing their professional profile, and opening pathways for further professional and career development.
+Certification provides an international quality mark, enhancing their professional profile, and opening pathways for their further professional and career development.